 For application, you will need to melt and prepare this raw solid beeswax by mixing it with some other ingredients.

 Here’s the recipe to prepare your own DIY beeswax furniture polish at home using solid wax…

 - Put 100 grams of beeswax and 50grams of carnauba wax in a stainless-steel double boiler pot

 - Heat for about 10-15 minutes on a stovetop and allow the hot steam to melt the wax

 - Without letting them cool, mix around 500ml. of turpentine and stir the mixture

-Once the prepared polish mixture is cool, you’re ready to use it on the wood surface for buffing.
+Once the prepared polish mixture is cool, you can use it on the wood surface for buffing.

-TIP: If you are preparing the beeswax polish for buffing the kitchen surfaces like countertop, cabinets, etc use food-grade mineral oil instead of turpentine.
+TIP: If you are preparing the beeswax polish to buff kitchen surfaces like countertops, cabinets, etc., use food-grade mineral oil instead of turpentine.

 Step 4 – Apply the beeswax to the wood evenly

 Buffing the wood with beeswax polish is a simple process.